proebrock/lighthouse/bundle_adjust_simple/README.markdown

  [2 3]]
 ```

-Next we solve the bundle adjustment for all these combinations and get the reprojection errors for each camera:
+Next we solve the bundle adjustment for all these six combinations and get the reprojection errors for each of the four cameras:

 ```
  [[ 8.53951024  7.42929375 19.62060131 23.50094534]